fractal6/fractal6.go/docs/file-storage.md

   (no `[storage]` block), the GC is a no-op and the DQL still drops the `File` nodes — orphan objects can be swept out-of-band by listing keys under `orgas/<rootnameid>/tensions/<tid>/<cid>/` (or the relevant prefix).
+- **Crash-orphan leak (known, unhandled)**: if the process dies between S3 `Put` and the DB row insert (upload) the bytes orphan with no GC.
+Deemed marginal — bounded leak, no broken links/auth impact.
+No backstop; sweep via key listing if it ever matters.
 - **No revocation**: a presigned URL captured by a user remains valid until TTL expires.
 Rotating credentials invalidates *all* outstanding URLs (last resort).
 - **No audit of byte access**: the storage backend sees only the presigned request, not the originating user identity.
 If audit is needed, switch to proxy-streaming in `FileGet` (replace the `http.Redirect` with `cli.GetObject` `io.Copy`).
 - **Filename safety**: see `safeFilename` in `web/handlers/files.go` for the exact sanitisation rules.